azu/codemirror-console/README.md

 ## UseCase

-We aim to develop these libraries for web book.
+We develop these libraries for web book.

 Interactive Web Console help you to learn JavaScript Language.